How Dirty Are Kitchen Sponges?

 We recommend using a combination of the products listed above.
 You can use a dish brush and an unsponge or linen cloth, or a silicone sponge and an unsponge or linen cloth.
 Using one tougher surface like the brush or silicone sponge plus a softer surface like the unsponge or linen cloth will help you keep all of your dishes clean, while keeping the bacteria at bay.

 These dish sponge alternatives are all cleaner alternatives to dish sponges.
-They are cleaner for your home, and cleaner for the environment.
+They are cleaner for your home, provide a significant reduction in bacteria buildup on your kitchen surfaces, and are better for the environment.
 Give them a try!

 Refill is the New Recycle